 Style of Music: We sing all different genres of music: Pop, folk, rock, soul, gospel...even Broadway when appropriate!

-Associated Costs/Dues: Upon joining, new members will be asked to pay $35 to cover the cost of their music.
+Associated Costs/Dues: The cost to join/annual dues are very minimal compared to other choruses.
+New members are asked to pay $35 to cover the cost of their music.
 Annually, members will pay $35 to cover the costs of any additional material and help defray the costs from the annual fee from the group's fiscal sponsor, Peace & Justice Center of Vermont.
 Some scholarships are available for those who cannot afford the cost.
 Lack of funds should not preclude one from participating.